 Transfer Real Property Valued at $150,000 or Less Using California Simplified Probate Procedures

 For real property valued at $150,000 or less, one may transfer title via court order.
 One may also make use of this process to transfer a combination of real and personal property, but not personal property alone.
-There are certain kinds of real property that are excluded from this process, including property held jointly between the deceased and others, property held in trusts, or other property excluded under law.
+There are certain kinds of real property that are excluded from this process, including property held jointly between the decedent and others, property held in trusts, or other property excluded under law.
 One may not include any of these types of property in a current or past probate proceeding, and all heirs must sign off on transferring the real property through affidavit.
 The person seeking transfer must file a petition to determine succession to real property with the Court Clerk, and set a hearing.
 Five days before the hearing, that person must also file an order determining succession to real property.
 Once the petition is approved and the judge signs off on it, the petitioner may obtain title.
-The petitioner is then responsible for settling the deceased’s debts, up to the value of the property at the time of death.
+The petitioner is then responsible for settling the decedent’s debts, up to the value of the property at the time of death.
 In order to get marketable title, that is, title that is fully transferable in a sale without any doubt about ownership, the petitioner should take the certified copy of the affidavit or court order to the County Recorder of the county where the real property is located.

 Low-Cost Help For California Simplified Probate Procedures